-Figure 5 illustrates the upper bound (76) of Theorem 8 and the lower bound (73) for the model (71).
-For comparison, the figure shows also the cut-set upper bound had the state been known also at the relay and the destination, i.e., (75), and the trivial lower bound obtained by considering the channel state as unknown noise and using a generalized block Markov coding scheme as in [1].
-The curves are plotted against the signal-to-noise-ratio (SNR) at the relay, i.e., SNR = P{1R}/N_2 (in decibels).
-Observe that the upper bound (76) is strictly better than the cut-set upper bound.
-The improvement is due to that the upper bound (76) accounts for some inevitable rate loss which is caused by not knowing the state at the relay, as we mentioned previously.
+Fig. 5 illustrates the upper bound (77) of Theorem 8 and the lower bound (74) for the model (72).
+For comparison, the figure shows also the cut-set upper bound had the state been known also at the relay and the destination, i.e., (76), and the trivial lower bound obtained by considering the channel state as unknown noise and using a generalized block Markov coding scheme as in [1].
+The curves are plotted against the SNR at the relay, i.e., SNR = P{1R}/N_2 (in decibels).
+Observe that the upper bound (77) is strictly better than the cut-set upper bound.
+The improvement is due to that the upper bound (77) accounts for some inevitable rate loss which is caused by not knowing the state at the relay, as we mentioned previously.
 Also, the improvement is visible mainly at small to relatively large values of SNR.

-Figure 6 illustrates the capacity result of (80) as given by Theorem 9, as function the SNR in the link source-torelay of P{1R}/N_2 (in decibels).
+Fig. 6 illustrates the capacity result of (81) as given by Theorem 9, as a function of the SNR in the link source to relay of P{1R}/N_2 (in decibels).
 Also shown for comparison are the cut-set upper bound and the trivial lower bound obtained by considering the channel state as unknown noise and using a generalized block Markov coding scheme as in [1].

 VIII.
-CONCLUSIONS AND DISCUSSION
+CONCLUSION AND DISCUSSION

-In this paper, we consider a state-dependent relay channel with the channel states available noncausally at only the source, i.e., neither at the relay nor at the destination.
+In this paper, we consider a state-dependent RC with the channel states available noncausally at only the source, i.e., neither at the relay nor at the destination.
 We refer to this communication model as state-dependent RC with informed source.
 This setup may model some scenarios of node cooperation over wireless networks with some of the terminals equipped with cognition capabilities that enable estimating to high accuracy the states of the channel.